thegetty/quire-docs/content/learn/tutorial.md

 type: essay
 ---

-As you get started with Quire, it is important to familiarize yourself with the three core components that you will use to create, edit, and output your Quire project: a {{< q-glossary "text editor" >}}, a {{< q-glossary "command-line shell" >}}, and a {{< q-glossary "web browser" >}}.
+As you get started with Quire, it is important to familiarize yourself with the three core components that you will use to create, edit, and output your Quire project: a {{< q-def "text editor" >}}, a {{< q-def "command-line shell" >}}, and a {{< q-def "web browser" >}}.
 You will use the text editor to edit your publication files, the command-line shell to tell Quire what to do (like `quire new` to start a new project and `quire pdf` to build the PDF version), and the web browser to preview your work in real-time.

 {{< q-figure id="1.4" >}}